 The best way to respond to recruiters is to take time composing the reply.
 You want to present yourself as very interested in the company and their business.
 You also need to be appreciative of the fact that the recruiter is reaching out to you.
 You can talk about their products and services, a project they are working on, or any new development which may require new hiring.
 Present yourself as a potential problem solver for their business.

 Q: What are some of the important questions to ask during the data science interview?

-You can ask about what kind of data they are working with. the company could be working with highly problematic data and that’s the reason they are hiring an expert.
+You can ask about what kind of data they are working with.
+The company could be working with highly problematic data and that’s the reason they are hiring an expert.
 They could be having a data modeling or data management problem.
-So, it’s a good idea to find out what data problem are they facing.
-This will give you insight into your day-to-day activities and the job role.
+So, it’s a good idea to find out what data problems they are facing.
+This will give your insight into your day-to-day activities and the job role.

 Q: How to answer what are you expecting from this role?

 This question is another way of asking how the company fits into your overall career plan.
 Here you want to justify your current position, maybe you are just entering the field of data science or switching careers or companies.
 You need to justify why you’re choosing this company and the role.